raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 Skyfield is an astronomy package that computes the positions of stars, planets, and satellites in orbit around the Earth.

-In the [How to find the location of the ISS](6) section you can find out how to use Skyfield to obtain the position of the International Space Station above the Earth.
+In the [Finding the location of the ISS](3) section you can find out how to use Skyfield to obtain the position of the International Space Station above the Earth.

 #### Documentation